 An approach and instrument statistically proven to double the amount of leadership development in a single year while also improving the effectiveness of subordinates and direct reports as well.

-An objective instrument that measures and develops a leader’s capacity to navigate complexity, be more innovative and agile, think strategically and finally help evolve an individuals and teams capacity to create the high performance.
+An objective instrument that measures and develops a leader’s capacity to navigate complexity, be more innovative and agile, think strategically and finally help evolve an individual and team’s capacity to create high performance.

 During the last 20 years, scholars and practitioners in many disciplines have identified a growing gap between the complexity of the workplace and the capabilities of leaders.
 This gap has contributed to what we refer to as a complexity crisis, in which leaders are forced repeatedly to make decisions without an adequate understanding of their ramifications.
 The LDMA was created primarily to help fill this gap, but is also used to learn more about the nature of the gap itself and its root causes.